Safecast/Pocketcast-iOS/README.md

 Goal: Implementation of "nice to haves":

-- Local CPM / dose rate display
+- Local CPM / dose rate display, with optionally:
+- - Selectable measurement time
+- - Zero/clear/reset
+- - Dose equivalent (dosimeter)
+- - Statistical error (may not be possible to calculate given the 5s chunks)
+- Apple Watch support
+- - (assuming anyone buys one)
+- Pebble support
+- - (see above)
-- Option to disable logging or flag a log as "do not upload".
-This is especially relevant if the user is measuring alpha/beta radiation, which we don't want in the database.
+- Option to disable logging, or flag a log as "do not upload".
+- - For users to measure things we don't want in the database.
+- - Alpha/beta sources, test sources, etc.
 - Graphing
+- - Unload/release these when app moves to background.
+- Mapping
-- Mapping(?) (maybe a bad idea for an app running in the background, uses a lot of RAM)
+- - Mapping may be a bad idea for an app running in the background; it uses a lot of RAM.
-- Apple Watch support (assuming anyone buys one)
+- - If mapping is used, map views must be released when the app moves to the background.
+- - Historically, releasing a map view (either MKMapView or Google Maps) did not recover all memory, as the map frameworks have memory leaks.
+Verify they are not leaking memory before use.
+- - Another option for mapping it to send data to the "main" Safecast app for iOS, which does not run in the background.
+This requires work on both ends.
+- Sound Output
-- Synthesis of click sounds on device for the current CPM (I have code to do this)
+- - Synthesis of click sounds on device for the current CPM (I have code to do this)
-- Alarm for radiation level threshold or for radiological anomalies outside of a statistical threshold
+- - Alarm for radiation level threshold or for radiological anomalies outside of a statistical threshold
 - etc.

-Again, note that as an app running in the background, RAM is at a premium and must be used conservatively.
-Processing and rendering of most everything should stop in the background to conserve battery.
-Everything that can be unloaded should be unloaded when moving into the background.
+The Safecast app for iOS already has some code for many of these things which may be of some use.

 ### General